wurstscript/WurstScript/manual.md

 	class Caster // opening the class-block.
-"Caster" is the name of the class unit u // classvariables can be defined anywhere inside a class
+"Caster" is the name of the class unit u // class variables can be defined anywhere inside a class

 		construct(real x, real y)
 			u = CreateUnit(...)